stevegee58/JohansenCointegration/README.md

 Prerequisites:

-This class is based on the GNU Scientific Library (GSL) version 1.16.
+This class is based on the latest GNU Scientific Library (GSL) version.
 If you're on a *nix system this shouldn't be a problem.
 Just download and install it the usual way for your system.
 Google is your friend.

 For Windows systems this is stickier.
-GSL does not officially provide library binaries for Windows;  you'll either have to find a Windows binary package somewhere on the Interwebs or compile it yourself (not for the faint of heart).  <a href=https://github.com/ahmadyan>A fellow github member (ahmadyan)</a> provided all the tools and detailed instructions necessary to do this.
-In fact I successfully created my own Windows GSL binaries using his instructions.
+GSL does not officially provide library binaries for Windows;  you'll either have to find a Windows binary package somewhere on the Interwebs or compile it yourself (not for the faint of heart).
+I successfully created my own Windows GSL binaries using the Github repository <a href=https://github.com/BrianGladman/gsl>here</a>.
+The repo provides the instructions to build GSL in Visual Studio.

 Build instructions for the Johansen Cointegration project:

 On Linux, create a build subdirectory and go into it.
 Type "cmake .." followed by make.

-On Windows, I uploaded the .sln and .vcxproj files for a Visual Studio 2013 project.
-Eventually I'll fix the CMakeLists.txt file to generate VS project files directly.
+On Windows, create a build subdirectory, go into it and type "cmake ..".
+This creates the solution and project file for Visual Studio.
 The Visual Studio project is expecting your Windows-based GSL library to be in the top level directory of this project, parallel with the source files.

 The main class for doing all the Johansen work is in JohansenHelper.h/.cpp.
 A command line program is contained in JohansenTest.cpp which uses the JohansenHelper.
 To demonstrate the cointegration function there are 4 test cases implemented in JohansenTest.
 These cases were covered in Vanna's quantcode postings on quantcode.
 S/he wrote many C# apps and online papers/FAQs which I encourage you to have a look at.